 Hope does not disappoint.
 Hope promises us that we can – with God – create spaces of welcome.

 And peace.
 And justice.
 And safety.
 And that the more we do that work – the more we will understand – and be able to take in the beauty of God in the people and the world around us.
 And God, in case you were wondering, is as beautiful close up – as far away.
 While there are pieces of God that are hidden now - we believe that someday we will see the whole picture - or, if you rather, God's whole face - close up.
 And there will be no dark spots.
 Because God is only light.

 And God has the ability to slowly lighten us - through this hope.
 Through this grace.
 And the process of giving - and receiving grace from each other.
 It's not easy work.
 But it is ultimately the work to which Jesus calls us - to make and baptize disciples out of all peoples - and all nations - to draw all of God's beloved people - in their wholeness (shadows and dark spots and all) to one table so that we can all share in the feast that has been planned since the foundation of the world.

 Look for this grace in your relationships.
 Question how much you are vulnerable - how much you risk - how much of yourself you let others see - and how well you love the whole people in front of you - not just the nice image from afar.

 Thanks be to God for grace we cannot earn - but that we can learn to give.
 Amen.

-The Rev. Marissa S. Rohrbach is an Episcopal priest and is currently serving as the Rector of St. Andrew's Episcopal Church in Meriden, Connecticut.
+The Rev. Marissa S. Rohrbach is an Episcopal priest and is currently serving as the Rector of St. Matthew's in Wilton, Connecticut.